wso2/docs-ob-toolkit-berlin/en/docs/learn/api-security.md

  |Card-Based Payment Instrument Issuer|Issues card-based payment instruments that can be used to initiate a payment transaction from a payment account held with another payment service provider.|

 !!!tip
     An TPP can have one or more roles.
-For an example, if a TPP provides an application to view account information as well as to initiate payments, the roles of the TPP are **Account Information Service Provider** and **Payment Initiation Services Provider**.
+For example, if a TPP provides an application to view account information as well as to initiate payments, the roles of the TPP are **Account Information Service Provider** and **Payment Initiation Services Provider**.